Jamie Bevan

-Gareth Jamie Bevan is a Welsh language campaigner from Merthyr Tydfil, Wales and a prominent member of Cymdeithas yr Iaith Gymraeg.
+Gareth Jamie Bevan is a Welsh language campaigner and a member of Cymdeithas yr Iaith Gymraeg.
 Bevan refused to pay fines and costs to Merthyr Tydfil Magistrate's Court for breaking into Conservative Party offices in north Cardiff the day before a visit from David Cameron in a demonstration against cuts to S4C.

 Bevan was sentenced to 35 days in prison by Merthyr Tydfil magistrates in 2012.
-He has said that he is using the case to draw attention to the lack of Welsh language correspondence from the courts.
+He said that he was using the case to draw attention to the lack of Welsh language correspondence from the courts.

-He had complained three times about a monolingual English correspondence from the courts service but later received a court summons in English only.
+He had complained three times about monolingual English correspondence from the courts service but later received a court summons in English only.